github/github-ospo/policies/releasing.md

      - Ensure the distribution mechanism is as convenient, standard, and low-overhead as possible (RubyGems, Homebrew, Bower, Maven, NuGet, etc.)
      - GitHub Actions based continuous integration that integrates with the status or checks API is ready to be enabled when the repo is made public.
      - Use [inclusive language](XXX) in your project.
 6. **Publish the code**.
-Once your registration is complete, create an issue in `security-iam` and request that your GitHub repository is public.
+Once your registration is complete, create an issue in `XXX` repo and request that your GitHub repository is public.
 7. **Going forward**.
 Ensure:
    - **Staffing**.
 Ensure at least one team member is committed to managing community interactions merging pull requests, giving feedback, releasing new versions.
    - **Maintaining**.
 Make your life easier as an open source maintainer, [from documenting processes to leveraging your community](https://opensource.guide/best-practices/).